dtshen/dtshen-website/src/about.md

 permalink: /about/
 ---

-I am Dennis Shen a software engineer for Cornerstone OnDemand.
+I am Dennis Shen a software engineer for Microsoft.
 I am an avid gym enthusiast that enjoys playing video games and is fascinated with technology

 ### More Information